 Use Your Curtains

 Using curtains around the home can be a great way to keep you warm and comfortable.
 Throughout the day, make sure you keep them open in order to let the sunlight and any natural light in to help warm up the room.
 When it gets dark, make sure to keep them shut.
 The heavier your curtains, the better!
 Especially in the winter months.
 Putting up curtains in the rooms you use most, such as the living room and bedroom, can act as a great source of insulation, helping you to feel more relaxed (as well as reducing the need to turn the heating on!).
+If you have non-standard size windows, consider made to measure curtains for a perfect fit to remove any unwanted gaps where cold air can enter.

 Keep Radiators Clear